dappdog/dappdog.github.io/README.md

 - Please take care of the risk when using the code.
 We are not responsible for your loss.
 - Please abide your local law when using the code.

-## Notice

-Our frontend is modified based on the code of nebulas official web wallet: <https://github.com/nebulasio/web-wallet>.

 ## License

 This project is licensed under the [GNU Lesser General Public License Version 3.0 (“LGPL v3”)](https://www.gnu.org/licenses/lgpl-3.0.en.html).